 Percutaneous Nephrolithotomy (PCNL)

 This method is used while treating those stones that are resistant to lithotripsy.
 Here the doctor makes a small incision in the patient's back and creates a narrow tunnel directly into the kidney.
 With a special instrument inserted into the tunnel, the doctor can find and break up or remove the stone.

-A ureteroscope, a small fibre optic instrument, resembles a long cable.
+A ureteroscope, a small fiber-optic instrument, resembles a long cable.
 The doctor inserts this cable through the urethra and bladder and up the ureter into the kidney.
-The ureteroscope contains a camera that allows the doctor to locate the stone and break up the stone into small pieces that is extracted out or patient passes the small stone bits in the urine.
+The ureteroscope contains a camera that allows the doctor to locate the stone and break up the stone into small pieces that are extracted out or patient passes the small stone bits in the urine.

 How Can I Prevent Future Kidney Stones?

 It is often said that prevention is better than cure.
 If you had more than one kidney stone, you might develop another, and hence prevention is an absolute must.
 Your doctor must first discover what is causing them to prevent stones from forming.
 It is advisable to drink more fluids to prevent future kidney stones.
 If you are prone to developing stones, you should try to drink enough fluids to produce at least 2 liters of urine per day.

 You may need to change your diet.
 The doctor may ask you to reduce your intake of certain foods which have high calcium content.
 If your urine is highly acidic, you may be asked by your doctor to eat less fish, meat and poultry products.
 In some cases people will need medications to prevent stone formation.

 Best Hospital for Kidney Stone Treatment in Chennai

 Uro care is the best hospital for kidney stone treatment in chennai.
 We have leading kidney stone specialist for Kidney stone laser treatment in Chennai.
 Experienced doctors for kidney stone removal.
 Our doctors are experts in doing laser surgery for kidney stones chennai.

 Please watch feedback videos from our patients, who have got best treatment for kidney stone in Uro Care Chennai.
 Watch Here